New to Hair Color

-“Tones” are referred to as warm, cool, red, or natural.
-Picking the right tone is key to achieving the best shade for you.
-Cool tones like “ash,” “platinum,” or “champaign” can counteract brassiness, especially if you are lightening your hair.
+"Warm tones can brighten your entire look, while cool tones counteract brassiness, especially if you are lightening your hair.
 Red shades can be either cool or warm.
-If you’re looking at a “mahogany,” “burgundy” or “violet” red, it’s more on the cool side, whereas “copper” shades will be more warm.
-Finally, Natural or Neutral tones are just that—not too warm or cool and are easily identified by not having a tone descriptor in the name, such as “Dark Brown.”
-Natural tones are a safe bet to provide the best gray coverage.
+“Mahogany,” “burgundy,” or “violet” are more on the cool side, whereas “copper” shades will be warmer.
+Natural or neutral tones are not too warm or too cool, and are easily identified by having no tone descriptor in the title, such as “dark brown.”
+Natural tones are a safe bet to provide the best gray coverage."

 Generally speaking, you’ll need to touch up your roots every 4-6 weeks.
+For an on-the-go, temporary root concealer, for those times in-between coloring, our Express Retouch can be used as needed.
 And don’t forget to use a shampoo and conditioner specifically formulated for color treated hair.
 We love our Fructis Color Shield, our Whole Blends Cranberry Blend, and our Fructis Color Vibrancy 1 Minute Hair Mask with Goji Extract.

 Everything You Need to Know About At-Home Hair Color